Islamic views on slavery: Quran

-Ma malakat aymanukum
+Ma malakat aymanuhum

-The most common term in the Qur'an to refer to slaves is the expression ma malakat aymanukum or milk al-yamin in short, meaning “those whom your right hands possess”.
+The most common term in the Qur'an to refer to slaves is the expression ma malakat aymanuhum or milk al-yamin in short, meaning "those whom your right hands possess".
 This term is found in 15 Quranic passages, making it the most common term for slaves.
 The Qur'an refers to slaves very differently than classical Arabic: whereas the most common Arabic term for slave is ‘abd, the Qur'an instead uses that term in sense of "servant of God", and raqiq (another Arabic term for slave) is not found in the Qur'an.
 Thus, this term is a Qur'anic innovation.
 The term can be seen as an honorific, as to be held by "the right hands" means to be held in honor in Arabic and Islamic culture, a fact that can be seen in Quranic verses that refer to those who will enter Paradise as "companions of the right hand."
 The term also implies that slaves are "possessions".
 In four places, the Qur'an addresses slaves in the same terms as the free; for example, Q39:29 refers to both the master and the slave using the same word (rajul).

 Ghulam Ahmed Pervez and Amir Ali have argued that the expression ma malakat aymanukum should be properly read in the past tense, thus only referring to people already enslaved at the time the Qur'an was revealed.